dgraph-io/dgraph-docs/content/clients/go.md

 ```

 In the example above, the client logs into namespace `123` using username `groot` and password `password`.
-This client will be able to access all the data which is accessible to the `groot` user in the namespace `123`.
+Once logged in, the client can perform all the operations allowed to the `groot` user of namespace `123`.

 ## Alter the database